-In light of recent government restrictions and public health advice surrounding the spread of Covid-19, the GAA Museum and tours will close immediately this evening (September 18th) and remain closed until further notice.
-If you have a booking for a tour or event at the GAA Museum, our team will be in contact with you as soon as possible to arrange new dates or process refunds.
-Please email [email protected] if you have any other queries.
-We hope to see you again soon.
+In line with current restrictions and public health advice the GAA Museum is closed and no tours are operating.
+If you have booked tickets for a tour during the current closure, our team will be in touch with you as soon as possible to rearrange.
+Please email [email protected] if you have any queries.
+Stay safe and we hope to see you again soon.

 - GAA Museum and Tours

 A trip to Croke Park simply wouldn’t be complete without experiencing the treasured GAA Museum.
 Get ready to immerse yourself in the spine-tingling and completely unique story of Gaelic games from ancient times to the present day.